FreeRADIUS/freeradius-server/raddb/README.rst

 The following modules have been deleted, and are no longer supported in Version 3.
 If you are using one of these modules, your configuration can probably be changed to not need it.
-Otherwise email the freeradius-devel list, and ask.
+Otherwise email the freeradius-devel list, and ask about the module.

 rlm_acct_unique
 ---------------